veg/hyphy-gui/packaging.md

 7.  `make all`
 8.  `webpack --config webpack.prod.js`
 9.  `rm -rf node_modules`
-10. Open `images/app-icon.icns` and copy to clipboard via the edit menu, select HyPhyGUI.app and press &#8984;I to get information, click the icon at the top of the window (a border should show up when you click it) and paste from clipboard via &#8984;v
+10. Select HyPhyGUI.app and press &#8984;I to get information, drag the icon from `images/app-icon.icns` to thei icon at the top left of the information window.
 11. The app should now function.
 Tar/zip base directory and release